Skip to main content

 3

-• Primary Location: Select which clinic location this assistant serves.
+• Location — The clinic location this number serves.

-• Greeting Message: Customize the opening message callers hear.
-Supports suggestion shortcuts (type @ to insert saved text snippets).
+• Greeting Message — The opening message callers hear.
+Type @ to insert a saved suggestion.
 If left blank, the default greeting is used.

-• AI Model: Choose which AI model powers the assistant.
+• AI Model — Which AI model powers the assistant.
 The recommended model is pre-selected.

 4